Aisam-ul-Haq Qureshi: Personal life

 He married Faha Makhdum, a British woman of Pakistani origin, on 17 December 2011.
 In July 2012, it was rumored that Aisam and Faha had parted ways.
 Both families denied the news but later the couple announced their break-up.
 Makhdum said that they had not much time together during their marriage because of the busy schedule of tennis activities her husband had, which made her neglected as a wife for around thirty-eight weeks a year.
+In 2020, he married Sana Fayyaz, daughter of Mohammad Fayyaz, a businessman from Lahore.
+In 2022, the couple welcomed their first son.